mini-maxit/worker/README.md

 {
   "type": "task",
   "message_id": "adsa",
-  "ok": true, // Indicates if the message was processed successfully and produced a result "payload": {
-    // Payload structure will vary based on the type of message and ok value }
+  "ok": true,
+  "payload": {}
 }
 ```
+Based on the `ok` field, the response can be either a success or an error message.

 ### 1. Task Message